Wiffle ball: Leagues

 whose wiffle only stadium has long been known for its similarity to Fenway Park and Busch Stadium.
 The national championship was launched following a decade long increase in interest in the sport, among fans and players of all ages.

 As of 2015, there was also a sixty player league in Havre de Grace, Maryland, which featured former NBA player Gary Neal.

-In 2013, the Greater Cincinnati Wiffleball League was founded in Cincinnati, Ohio.
-The GCWL season runs from May through October.
-Averaging 10 teams and over 50 players each season, it is recognized as one of the premier wiffleball leagues in the United States.

 Fields

-Some wiffle ball players have built fields to resemble major league ballparks.
+Some wiffle® ball players have built fields to resemble major league ballparks.
 Thomas P. Hannon, Jr. authored a book, Backyard Ball, on his experiences building a smaller version of Ebbets Field.
 Patrick M. O'Connor wrote a book, Little Fenway, about building his versions of Fenway Park and Wrigley Field.
-But not all wiffle ball fields have been modeled from major league ball parks.
+But not all Wiffle® ball fields have been modeled from major league ball parks.
 Some have created original fields, Strawberry Field in Encino, California being the most exquisite.
 Rick Messina spent over $700,000 constructing Strawberry Field, which features lights for night games, bleachers, and a press box.
 He also converted a neighboring house into a clubhouse/pub.

 Building fields can lead to controversy and legal issues.
-In 2008, The New York Times published an article about Greenwich, Connecticut teenagers who were forced by the city to tear down a wiffle ball field they had built because of neighbor complaints.
+In 2008, The New York Times published an article about Greenwich, Connecticut teenagers who were forced by the city to tear down a Wiffle® ball field they had built because of neighbor complaints.

 In popular culture

-In 1965 a wiffle ball was initially used when developing the sport of pickleball, but it was eventually replaced with a more durable ball.
+In 1965 a Wiffle® ball was initially used when developing the sport of pickleball, but it was eventually replaced with a more durable ball.

 In his 2003 book The Complete Far Side, cartoonist Gary Larson reproduces a letter he received after including a "wiffle swatter" in his cartoon.
-The letter contains language from Wiffle Ball Incorporated's attorneys: "In the future, when you use the brand name WIFFLE, the entire brand should be capitalized, and it should only be used in reference to a product currently manufactured by The Wiffle Ball, Inc." In 2009, video game developer Skyworks Technologies released a game based on Wiffle ball, simply titled Wiffle Ball.
+The letter contains language from Wiffle Ball Incorporated's attorneys: "In the future, when you use the brand name WIFFLE®, the entire brand should be capitalized, and it should only be used in reference to a product currently manufactured by The Wiffle Ball, Inc." In 2009, video game developer Skyworks Technologies released a game based on Wiffle ball, simply titled Wiffle Ball.

-In science, it is frequently used by marine biologists as a size reference in photos to measure corals and other objects.
+In science, a Wiffle® ball is frequently used by marine biologists as a size reference in photos to measure corals and other objects.

+ESPN8 The Ocho has carried Wiffle® ball contests from various leagues, including the MLW, AWA and National Wiffle® Leagues Association.